 Before correcting structural errors, you must remove duplicate and irrelevant data.
 It’s illogical to correct the formatting and structure of data entries that you’re going to remove afterwards, so that’s why this step comes first.

 Once you have removed duplicate and irrelevant entries, the task of fixing structural errors won’t look so insurmountable anymore.

-Once you’ve removed duplicate and irrelevant data records, you can take the time to fix structural errors.
+Once you’ve removed duplicate and irrelevant database records, you can take the time to fix structural errors.
 Here’s what we mean by structural errors:

-– Unique naming conventions that don’t match up with the rest of the data entries
+– Unique naming conventions that don’t match up with the rest of the database entries

 – Obvious typing mistakes that need to be corrected, such as incorrectly spelt names